 Apply to Be a LAMP Missionary

-LAMP is a canonical ministry of the Archdiocese of New York with 39 years of service.
+LAMP is a canonical ministry in the Archdiocese of New York with 40 years of service.
 Our status in the Church guarantees we share in the channel of grace that flows from His Heart to His blessed poor.

 Due to COVID, our main ministry is LAMPcafé, a food truck that goes out to different sites in the Bronx to share faith, food, and fellowship.
 We also have a homeless visitation outreach and Bible study fellowship ministry on 42nd Street in downtown Manhattan that has remained active throughout the pandemic.
-LAMP Missionaries contribute greatly to the individuals and communities around them by alleviating stresses and anxieties, filling a void with love and compassion, and serving as non-medical frontliners during a real time of need (COVID).
+LAMP Missionaries contribute greatly to the spiritual needs of the individuals and communities around them, filling an emptiness with the love and compassion of Jesus, and serving the forgotten during a real time of need.

 As a missionary, you will receive free room and board (men and women live separately), food and travel expenses are covered, you will have access to a vehicle for some ministries, a $300 monthly stipend, and medical insurance.